rbasamoyai/industrialwarfare_legacy/README.md

     * NPC occupations
     * NPCs actually doing something
     * Combat NPCs
-* Generated structures and NPCs
+* Generated structures with NPCs
 * Research trees
 * Some ores
 * Weapons

 ### Currently working on (or not)
-* Basic NPC AI
+* NPC professions
-    * Complaints system so you can figure out why stuff isnt working

 ---